Legendary Comic Artist Ernie Colón Dead At 88

 After leaving Marvel in the early 90s, Colón mostly worked for smaller comic companies, which included a return to Harvey.
 There, he worked on projects like a Beetlejuice comic and a New Kids on the Block series that I almost certainly owned.
 He also drew the Spycat comic strip for Weekly World News until the tabloid folded in 2007.

 But Colón’s work also went beyond comics in later years.
 He and Jacobson drew an illustrated version of the 9/11 Commission Report, for example.
-They followed that with a number of other non-fiction graphic novels, including works on Che Guevara and Anne Frank.
+They followed that with a number of other non-fiction graphic novels, including works on Che Guevara and Anne Frank, which paved the way for other educational graphic novels, such as the Smithsonian IDW graphic novels.
 Ernie Colón also reunited with his Amethyst co-creator Dan Mishkin for a graphic novel about the Warren Commission, the committee that investigated the assassination of John F. Kennedy.
 His most recent work was The Torture Report another collaboration with Jacobsen illustrating the Senate’s report on the United States’ use of torture in the post-9/11 wars.

-Survived by his family, Colón kept creating into his 80s, saying “No idea what else I would be doing, since I would draw even when not paid for it.”
+Survived by his family, according to his Facebook page, Colón kept creating into his 80s, saying “No idea what else I would be doing, since I would draw even when not paid for it.”